telefonicaid/fiware-orion/doc/manuals/admin/cli.md

     execute concurrently) and "none" (which allows all the requests being executed concurrently).
 Default value is "all".
 For Active-Active Orion configuration "none" is recommended.
--   **-mutexTimeStat**.
-Include semaphore waiting time in the "/statistics" information.
-It may have performance impact.
 -   **-subCacheIval**.
 Interval in seconds between calls to subscription cache refresh.
 A zero value means "no refresh" (default value and the recommended one for mono-CB deployments).